 The last time we stayed in New England was with Capt.
 Ray and Nancy Reid in Cranberry Cottage.
 He was a coast guard captain and an Ocean Spray cranberry grower.
 He took us to the cranberry bogs and we got to sample all the different varieties of cranberry juice.
 We looked long and hard to find them, on this visit, but they were quite a bit older than us, so perhaps are no longer around but I will always remember sitting around the breakfast table being served fresh eggs from the chickens they kept and being made to feel part of the family.

 We ended up staying in Sandwich.
-It is a lovely destination, full of marshes, empty beaches, and a boardwalk where you can carve your name.
+It is a lovely destination, full of marshes, empty beaches, and a boardwalk where you pay to have your name carved for posterity.
 There is not a lot to do in the town, visitors are mainly aged 60 and over, so anything there is to see or do, closes early.
-On a whim we stopped by the Glass Museum the highlight of which is obviously the glass blowing demonstration, and we didn´t regret it.
+On a whim, we stopped by the Glass Museum the highlight of which is obviously the glass blowing demonstration, and we didn’t regret it.

-There are many things to see on the Vineyard, but for us the highlight was the Painted Ladies.
+There are many things to see on the Vineyard, but for us, the highlight was the Painted Ladies.
 We will be seeing those in San Francisco (probably while you are reading this) but while these pretty cottages are common in New England, the famous ones of Oak Bluffs on Martha’s Vineyard resemble dollhouses.
 There is a cottage museum, which we couldn’t find, though we didn’t look too hard.
-It was enough to enjoy the houses from the outside.
+It was enough just to walk around and enjoy the houses.
 We saw the oldest working carousel and we saw where the films “Jaws” and “Summer of ‘42” were made.